Towson hosts Dell’Orso and Campbell - WTOP News

 BOTTOM LINE: Campbell visits the Towson Tigers after Anthony Dell’Orso scored 26 points in Campbell’s 77-64 victory against the William & Mary Tribe.

-The Tigers have gone 7-0 at home.
-Towson is 5-5 in games decided by at least 10 points.
+The Tigers have gone 7-0 in home games.
+Towson averages 67.0 points and has outscored opponents by 1.7 points per game.

-The Fighting Camels are 3-2 against CAA opponents.
-Campbell ranks eighth in the CAA with 12.6 assists per game led by Laurynas Vaistaras averaging 2.9.
+The Fighting Camels are 3-2 in CAA play.
+Campbell ranks second in the CAA allowing 65.3 points while holding opponents to 42.1% shooting.

 The matchup Saturday is the first meeting of the season between the two teams in conference play.

-TOP PERFORMERS: Dylan Williamson is averaging 9.9 points and 3.2 assists for the Tigers.
-Christian May is averaging 15.1 points over the last 10 games for Towson.
+TOP PERFORMERS: Christian May is shooting 39.4% and averaging 11.7 points for the Tigers.
+Dylan Williamson is averaging 1.6 made 3-pointers over the last 10 games for Towson.

-Dell’Orso is scoring 17.6 points per game and averaging 6.3 rebounds for the Fighting Camels.
+Dell’Orso is shooting 46.2% and averaging 17.6 points for the Fighting Camels.
 Elijah Walsh is averaging 1.3 made 3-pointers over the last 10 games for Campbell.

 LAST 10 GAMES: Tigers: 7-3, averaging 74.9 points, 39.4 rebounds, 12.7 assists, 7.3 steals and 4.3 blocks per game while shooting 44.8% from the field.
 Their opponents have averaged 67.0 points per game.